Frequency Division and Time division multiplexing

 In this, a number of signals are transmitted at the same time, and each source transfers its signals in the allotted frequency range.
 There is a suitable frequency gap between the 2 adjacent signals to avoid over-lapping.
 Since the signals are transmitted in the allotted frequencies so this decreases the probability of collision.
 The frequency spectrum is divided into several logical channels, in which every user feels that they possess a particular bandwidth.
 A number of signals are sent simultaneously at the same time allocating separate frequency bands or channels to each signal.
 It is used in radio and TV transmission.
 Therefore to avoid interference between two successive channels Guard bands are used.

 This happens when data transmission rate of media is greater than that of the source, and each signal is allotted a definite amount of time.
 These slots are so small that all transmissions appear to be parallel.
 In frequency division multiplexing all the signals operate at the same time with different frequencies, but in time division multiplexing all the signals operate with same frequency at different times.

 - Synchronous TDM –

 The time slots are pre-assigned and fixed.
 This slot is even given if the source is not ready with data at this time.
-In this case the slot is transmitted empty.
-It is used for multiplexing digitized voice stream.
+In this case, the slot is transmitted empty.
+It is used for multiplexing digitized voice streams.

 Attention reader!
 Don’t stop learning now.
 Get hold of all the important CS Theory concepts for SDE interviews with the CS Theory Course at a student-friendly price and become industry ready.